Conrad Tao: 2014–2018

 Of his 2018 performance of Gershwin's Concerto in F with the Buffalo Philharmonic, Mary Kunz Goldman wrote: "Tao has a fine percussive touch.
 He hammers away at the piece with flawless staccato energy. ...
 The end of the first movement was so tumultuous and perfectly calibrated that the crowd burst into illicit applause.
 The Andante movement had a bluesy, bittersweet quality.
 The concluding Allegro brought Tao back to attack mode. ...
 The snap-bang ending brought the listeners to their feet ... happy and shouting."
 Mark Gresham, writing in ArtsATL called Tao's performance of Shostakovich's Piano Concerto No. 1 "brilliantly virtuosic", and he joined the critics who have particularly remarked upon Tao's playing of his encore, "Caténaires", calling it "perhaps the most adventurous encore to be heard on the ASO stage in a long, long time. ...
 It was by far the ear-opener of the evening."

+2019–present

 Reviewing Tao's 2019 debut with Cleveland Orchestra, Zachary Lewis commented: "Technique?
 Tao had it in spades.
 He [found] warmth, nuance, and haunting expression where many see little more than virtuoso display.
 [Besides] a ferocious but still sparkling third movement ... the highlight was the Andantino. ...
 Tao ably guided his listeners through the eerie, twisted thicket that is a set of variations, conversing gently with his colleagues all the way.
+Of his 2026 performance of Rachmaninoff's Piano Concerto No. 2, the reviewer for NJArts.net thought Tao "sailed through the work’s technical demands – including the explosive maestoso section and the tricky più mosso section – with finesse.
+Personal touches, such as a jazz-infused filigree in the final crescendo of the Moderato, abounded. ... with sensitive playing by Tao in the slower, quieter solos of the Adagio and in the profound sections of the main theme."